DataDog/datadog-sync-cli/README.md

   --force-missing-dependencies                Force importing and syncing resources that
                                               could be potential dependencies to the
-                                              requested resources. [sync only] --create-global-downtime                    Schedule a downtime for monitors synced by datadog-sync-cli.
-Scheduled downtime should be
+                                              requested resources. [sync only] --create-global-downtime                    Scheduled downtime is meant to be removed during failover when user determines
-                                              manually removed after failover is complete.
+                                              monitors have enough telemetry to trigger
+                                              appropriately.
   --help                                      Show this message and exit.

 Commands: